utopia-foss/utopia/doc/usage/eval/uni_and_mv_plots.rst

 Multiverse plots using DAG framework *(recommended)*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Again, use the :ref:`creator-averse plot function definition<plot_func_sig_recommended>` and specify the ``creator`` in the plot configuration.
-For the :py:class:`~utopya.plotting.MultiversePlotCreator`, a `special syntax <https://dantro.readthedocs.io/en/latest/plotting/plot_data_selection.html#special-case-multiverseplotcreator>`_ exists to select and combine the multiverse data.
+For the :py:class:`~utopya.eval.plotcreators.MultiversePlotCreator`, a `special syntax <https://dantro.readthedocs.io/en/latest/plotting/plot_data_selection.html#special-case-multiverseplotcreator>`_ exists to select and combine the multiverse data.

 When using the recommended creator-averse plot function signature, the DAG is automatically enabled and allows to select data using the ``select_and_combine`` key: